firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 type 'descriptive' which is basically just text with no input field. (e.g. the `show_info` above) You can use REDCap's piping syntax to display to them the contents of the other fields.
-For example the text that you would show in that 'descriptive' text can have the following value.
-The square brackets are REDCap's syntax to pipe values from the other fields:
+For example the text that you would show in that 'descriptive' text can have the following value:

 ```
 Hello [first_name] [last_name], your secret phrase is:
 [secretphrase]
 ```

+*The square brackets are REDCap's syntax to pipe values from the other fields.*

 ### Enabling the Survey

-Make sure you enable surveys for Your Personal Project.
-Your project should look like this:
+You will need to enable surveys within Your Personal Project to be able to send online surveys.
+Once you do that, your project setting page should look like this:

 ![Enable Survey](resources/usersurvey.png)

-Then enable the `Participant Survey` form as a survey in the **Online Designer**.
+Then enable the specific `Participant Survey` form as a survey in the **Online Designer**.

 ![Enable Participant Survey as a Survey](resources/enableparticipantsurvey.png)

+*Note: keep the `Participant Roster` form as is.
+You're importing data into that form through the application and not via an online survey*

 Finally, designate the `email` field in the `Participant Roster` form as the survey invitation field.
 This way you can use REDCap's built in survey managment